Rhett-Ward/Lockalytics/README.md

   - [Windows Installer](https://docs.docker.com/desktop/setup/install/windows-install/)
   - [Mac Installer](https://docs.docker.com/desktop/setup/install/mac-install/)
   - [Linux Installer](https://docs.docker.com/desktop/setup/install/linux/)
+- [Mongo DB Instance](https://www.mongodb.com/products/platform/atlas-database) You'll need to set one up if you want to run it yourself.
+[Step by step guide on setting it up](###Step-4)
 - [Node.js / NPM] It is very likely that you already have NPM installed if your on windows but just in case you dont
  - [Instructions on how to install NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [Python3] Its very likely you already have python installed but in case you dont